George W. Bush: Publications and appearances

 Alongside the 2014 United States–Africa Leaders Summit, Bush, Michelle Obama, the State Department, and the George W. Bush Institute hosted a daylong forum on education and health with the spouses of the African leaders attending the summit.
 Bush urged African leaders to avoid discriminatory laws that make the treatment of HIV/AIDS more difficult.
 On November 2, Bush spoke at an event to 200 business and civic leaders at the George W. Bush Presidential Library and Museum to raise awareness for the upcoming Museum of the Bible in Washington D.C.
 On November 11, Bush published a biography of his father titled 41: A Portrait of My Father.

 In an interview published by Israel Hayom magazine on June 12, 2015, Bush said "boots on the ground" would be needed to defeat the Islamic State of Iraq and the Levant (ISIS).
 He added that people had said during his presidency that he should withdraw American troops from Iraq, but he chose the opposite, sending 30,000 more troops to defeat Al Qaeda in Iraq, and that they indeed were defeated.
 Bush was also asked about Iran but declined to answer, stating that any answer he gives would be interpreted as undermining Obama.

 During the early stages of the 2016 Republican presidential primaries, Bush spoke and campaigned for his brother Jeb Bush at a South Carolina rally.
 However, the party's nomination eventually went to Donald Trump, whom Bush refused to endorse.
 Furthermore, he did not attend the party's convention.
 On the eve of Trump's nomination, it was reported that Bush had privately expressed concern about the current direction of the Republican Party, telling a group of his former aides and advisors that "I'm worried that I will be the last Republican president."
 According to a spokesperson for the Bush family, he did not vote for Trump in the general election, instead choosing to leave his presidential ballot blank.

 After the 2016 elections, Bush, his father, and his brother Jeb called Trump on the phone to congratulate him on his victory.
-Both he and Laura attended Trump's inauguration.
+On January 20, 2017, Bush and his wife attended Trump's first inauguration.
 Images of Bush struggling to put on a rain poncho during the ceremony became an internet meme.
 While leaving the event, Bush allegedly described the ceremony, and Trump's inaugural address in particular, as "some weird shit".